May 15, 2022; revised December 12, 2022

 - One will start thinking about an ārammaṇa ONLY IF that initial attachment occurs.
 But that happens only after the AUTOMATIC attachment to that ārammaṇa!

-- That is the key step toward the Sotapanna stage.
+- That is the crucial step toward the Sotapanna stage.